Master of Library Science Courses

 Articulation agreements between Stony Brook

-University and Queens College and St. John's University allows students to take up to four core courses for the MLS degree on the campus of Stony Brook University.
+University and Queens College and St. John's University allow students to take up to four core courses for the MLS degree on the campus of Stony Brook University.

 As long as the student attains a ‘B’ or better in each course here, the three credits will transfer to St. John's or Queens College upon acceptance into their program.
 If the student takes all four of our offerings he/she will have completed one third of the requirements for graduation with a Master of Library Science.